taimoon/ChiaJun12/README.md

 ### Hi there 👋, Khoh Chia Jun here.

-I am a CS undergraduate specialism in Data Analystic.
+I am a CS undergraduate specialism in Data Analytics.

 ### What I'm focusing on
 - Machine Learning